 I usually write in my study in my flat.
 But I can write anywhere – in a coffee shop, in a library or a bus.
 The rule is I must not have an obligation to talk to anyone – if I have family in the next room then I can’t write.
 I can’t write to music or to the TV.
 I have to write when all I can hear are the voices of my characters.

 There are so many more questions children ask me when I go into schools.
 About ideas, about inspiration and about keeping the faith – those are best answered face to face to my readers.
 I’ll let you in on the details when I come to your school.

 Do you have a question I’ve not answered already?
-Go to the Guestbook and ask your question.
+Ask your parent or teacher to email me the questions.